Help & Guides

 What Cova Checks Per Tool

-When you run an analysis, Cova inspects your tool configurations and flags issues at three severity levels: Critical (things that will cause missed incidents), Warning (risks that weaken your response), and Info (improvements worth considering).
+When you run an analysis, Cova inspects your tool configurations and flags issues at three severity levels: Critical (things that will cause missed incidents), Warning (risks that weaken your response), and Low (improvements worth considering).

 PagerDuty